ahrenberg/split_nlogo_experiment/README.md

 tested with Python 2.7 and 3.6, other Python3 versions should work as well, and perhaps also Python 2.6 (though this has not been tested).

-The generated XML files was tested with BehaviorSpace in Netlogo 4.1.3 and 5.0RC7.
+The generated XML files was tested with BehaviorSpace in NetLogo 4.1.3 and 5.0RC7.